close

 export type Features = Feature[];

-For example, you could use the following to specify the features configuration for the home page:
+For example, use the following frontmatter to specify the features for the home page:

 ---